 It is best to see your doctor for the treatment that is right for your needs and symptoms.
 Conditions vary, and a podiatrist can help you determine the right method of care for your feet.

-If you have any questions, please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, and Oswego, NY.
+If you have any questions, please feel free to contact one of our offices located in Liverpool, Camillus, Skaneateles, Oswego, and Cicero, NY.
 We offer the newest diagnostic tools and technology to treat your foot and ankle needs.Read more about Arthritic Foot Care

 The medical condition that is referred to as Morton’s neuroma generally forms in the ball of the foot, and the pain is felt between the third and fourth toes.
 It can develop as a result of frequently participating in high-impact sporting activities, or from wearing shoes that do not have adequate room for the toes to move freely in.
 This may cause the tissue surrounding the toe to thicken, which can then become inflamed and irritated.
 Common symptoms that patients may experience can consist of foot pain while walking, or a burning or tingling sensation.
 Additionally, it may feel like there is a small stone in the bottom of the foot.
 After a proper diagnosis is performed, which typically consists of a foot and ankle examination, correct treatment can begin.
 If you are affected by Morton’s neuroma, please consult with a podiatrist who can determine what the best treatment is for you.